Deep Reinforcement Learning for Image Hashing: Introduction

 Recently, deep reinforcement learning has achieved some breakthroughs.
 For example, deep reinforcement learning achieves human-level performance in Atari games and GO~\cite{Atari,alphago}.
 A standard reinforcement learning model includes an agent and an environment.
-The agent receives the information from the environment and chooses the actions from the action set that tend to maximize the sum of the reward function.
-It is noted that the hashing methods have native relationship to the reinforcement learning, which is the motivation of this paper.
-1) In traditional hashing methods, the discrete property of the hash codes leads to a hard optimization problem, while we can regard discrete hash code as the action of the agent and solve the optimization problem in the reinforcement learning framework.
-2) The agent in the reinforcement learning framework chooses actions to maximize the sum of reward in a task where the decisions should not be made independently.
-This property enlightens us that if we regard the hash code generation as a sequential task, it's possible to generate the hash code dependently within reinforcement learning framework.
+The agent receives the information from the environment and chooses the actions to maximize the sum of a reward function.
+It is noted that the hashing problem has native relationship to the reinforcement learning, which is the motivation of this paper.
+1) In the hashing problem, hashing functions can be regarded as agents, which take actions to project images into binary hash codes.
+2) The agents in the reinforcement learning framework choose actions to maximize the sum of reward in a task, where the decisions should not be made independently.
+This property enlightens us that if we regard the hash code generation as a sequential task, it is possible to learn hashing functions dependently within reinforcement learning framework.